International Lunar Observatory: Objective

-The mission's objective is to conduct astrophysical observations from the surface of the Moon, whose lack of atmosphere eliminates much of the need for costly adaptive optics technology.
+The ILO-1 mission's objective is to conduct astrophysical observations from the surface of the Moon, whose lack of atmosphere eliminates much of the need for costly adaptive optics technology.
 Also, since the Moon's days (about fourteen Earth days) have a dark sky, it allows for nonstop astronomical observations.
-Disadvantages include micrometeorite impacts, cosmic and solar radiation, lunar dust, and temperature shifts as large as 350° Celsius.
-The mission aims to acquire images of galaxies, stars, planets, the Moon and Earth.
+Disadvantages include micrometeorite impacts, cosmic and solar radiation, lunar dust, and temperature shifts as large as 350 °C. The mission aims to acquire images of galaxies, stars, planets, the Moon and Earth.
 The project will promote commercial access to the telescope use to schools, scientists and the public at large through the Internet.